-Which species are threatened by proposed changes to the Endangered Species Act?
+Which species are threatened by the changes to the Endangered Species Act?

 Giraffes, monarch butterflies, polar bears and many more.

-Species from the Americas to Asia, but mainly those native to the United States, would be impacted by the current proposal.
-The changes would mean weakened protections for future listed species, less scientific oversight, changes to critical habitat designations, and more.
-The new rule may also make it more difficult to prepare for the anticipated threats that climate change will pose to America’s wildlife.
+Species from the Americas to Asia, but mainly those native to the United States, could be impacted by the changes.
+The changes will mean weakened protections for future listed species, less scientific oversight, changes to critical habitat designations, and more.
+The new rule will also make it more difficult to prepare for the anticipated threats that climate change will pose to America’s wildlife.